Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/ComboBox.md

 ## Properties

-The properties of the Box Slider control are as follows:
+The properties of the Combo Box control are as follows:

 Property | Description
 |-|-|
-*Available Options*|Array of text based options for the dropdown/selection *Scroll Bar Width*|The width of the scrollbar when displayed *Items To Display*|Number of child items to display when opened. *Note default 0 shows NO items.
+*Available Options*|Array of text based options for the dropdown/selection *Is Active*|Can the autocomplete combo box be activated by the user (dropped down) or is it disabled?
+*Scroll Bar Width*|The width of the scrollbar when displayed *Items To Display*|Number of child items to display when opened. *Note default 0 shows NO items.
+*Dropdown Offset*|Offset height for where the dropdown list should appear.
+*Display Panel Above*|Should the dropdown panel appear above the control instead of below?
-*Sort Items*|Should the items in the combo box be sorted *On Selection Changed* (event) |The Event fired when the user selects an option or loses focus
+*Sort Items*|Should the items in the combo box be sorted *Select First Item On Start*|Should the first item be auto selected on start *Select Index Item on Start*|Which item should be selected on start (*Select First Item on Start* will override this option) *On Selection Changed* (event) |The Event fired when the user selects an option or loses focus *On Control Disabled* (event) |The Event fired when the control is disabled through code.

 ---------